Cheese Stuffed Pretzels Recipe – The Ultimate Party Snack!

 Ingredients

-• 2 cups sharp cheddar cheese cut into ½-inch cubes
+• 1 and 1/2 cups cheddar cheese cubes

 Equipment Needed